 - Transit Ghettos Izbica, Piaski, and Rejowiec

-- Vandalism at Jewish Cemetery in Piaski (2003)
+- Vandalism at Jewish Cemetery in Piaski (video from 2003)

 - Video testimony of witness Anna Lysakowska Swietlicka